awslabs/amazon-cloudwatch-publisher/README.md

 *  `debug`: When `true`, includes additional information in the above log.
 Defaults to `false`, which is recommended for normal operation.

+#### Authentication

+For non-production or testing of the publisher, omit the `authentication` key from the config altogether, ad the script will use the AWS credentials stored in the usual way (i.e. files in the `.aws` folder under the home folder) See the [AWS CLI documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) for more details.

+For Cognito authentication, the following subkeys should be included under `authentication` (an example of which is in the `configs/amazon-cloudwatch-publisher-osx.json` file).
+All values are printed when the `deploy-cognito.py` script is run to configure the authentication back-end (more details in the Deployment section below):

+*  `accountId`: The 12 digit AWS account ID to authenticate into.

+*  `userPoolId`: The Cognito user pool identifier, e.g. us-east-1_xxxxxxxxx.

+*  `identityPoolId`: The Cognito identity pool identifier, e.g. us-east-1:00000000-0000-0000-0000-000000000000.

+*  `appClientId`: The Cognito user pool app client identifier, e.g. a1b2c3d4e5f6g7h8i9j0k1l2m3

+*  `password`: The random password for the associated Cognito username that matches this system's unique instance identifier.
+This will be output only once from the deployment script so be sure to grab it, else the user will need to be re-created.

+For IoT X.509 authentication, the following subkeys should be included (an example of which is in the `configs/amazon-cloudwatch-publisher-iot.json` file).
+More details on all these values can be found in the Deployment section below:

+*  `iotUrl`: The IoT endpoint for the AWS account, obtainable by running `aws iot describe-endpoint --endpoint-type iot:CredentialProvider`.

+*  `roleAlias`: Alias to the role the script will assume when authenticating; this role must have a policy with sufficient permissions (see the list in the Running section below)

+*  `thingName`: Each instance of the publisher is represented as an IoT thing; this name unique identifies a thing.

+*  `certificatePath`: Full path and filename of the X.509 certificate for the IoT thing; this file should be a concatenation of both the cert and key.

 #### Metrics